nerdlab-be/traveljam/_pages/register.markdown

 ---
-title: Sign up for Traveljam
+title: Sign up for Traveljam - Waiting list
 layout: template-signup
 permalink: "/register/"
 para: "On April 26th 2019 at The Beacon in Antwerp"
-subpara: "Sidenote: If you are a tourism professional, we're sorry but you won't be able to participate.
+subpara: "All 60 spots have been taken, but you can still register on our waiting list.
+Sidenote: if you are a tourism professional, we're sorry but you won't be able to participate.
 You already know too much."
-metaTitle: "Register"
+metaTitle: "Join the waiting list"
 ---